 I would have so much fun taking pictures if it snowed here on a regular basis.

-Unfortunately, we only get a big snowstorm once every 10 years (approximately).
+Unfortunately, we only get a big snowstorm once every 8 to 10 years (approximately).

 We do see a small dusting of snow every 5(-ish) years, and we average a few freezes each winter.

-Our last decent snowfall was in early January of 2018 when 1.2 inches covered the ground.
+Our last two decent snowfalls happened in early January of 2018 when 1.2 inches covered the ground and in late January of 2025 when approximately 2.5 inches covered the ground.

 Back in 1989, a huge wintry storm dropped 3.6 inches of snow on Savannah!
 It’s still the only white Christmas the city has seen to date.